zmalone/chef-web-docs/source/layouts/partials/hyper-v/_connect_vm.md

-Now start Hyper-V Manager on your workstation, either from the **Start** screen or by running this command.
+Start Hyper-V Manager on your workstation, either from the **Start** screen or by running this command.

 ```ps
 $ C:\Windows\System32\mmc.exe C:\Windows\System32\virtmgmt.msc